 The Thirteen Most Beautiful Men

-(starring Gerard Malanga) (also called The Thirteen Most Beautiful Boys) (S.R.)
+also called The Thirteen Most Beautiful Boys

 Batman Dracula